 How much CBD to take for anxiety

-There's a lot of confusion around dosage of CBD and anxiety.
+There's a lot of confusion around the dosage of CBD and anxiety.

 We're written a complete article on how much CBD to take but let's look at anxiety specifically.